Chinese Masterpieces

 Sky After Rain Glaze

 This exquisitely crafted Northern Song Dynasty Ru-ware vase, characterized by its sky-after-rain coloration and mallet form, exemplifies the finest artistry of the period.
 Created as a tribute piece for the Emperor and his Court, this vase features fire-gilded copper bands adorning both the rim and base.
 While it has undergone minimal cleaning, it retains traces of layered reddish cuprite and greenish malachite corrosion, which serve as definitive indicators of its remarkable age.
 Such markers are deemed more reliable than a thermoluminescence (TL) test and are universally recognized by experts as vital for confirming the authenticity of historical artifacts, rendering any attempts at forgery improbable.
-The vase showcases a bluish-gray glaze with a subtle greenish tint, exhibiting a very fine crackle and a smooth texture without any noticeable agate in glazee mix.
-The bottom of the vase displays five minute spur marks, akin to sesame seeds in size.
+The vase showcases a bluish-gray glaze with a subtle greenish tint, exhibiting a very fine crackle and a smooth texture without any noticeable agate in the glaze mix.
+The bottom of the vase displays five-minute spur marks, akin to sesame seeds in size.
 This exceptional piece stands approximately 6 1/8 inches tall and is a noteworthy survivor from the esteemed hoard of Northern Song Imperial Ru ware gathered under the reign of Emperor Huizong. ppjrs

 (click image to enlarge)